axo-lotl/SchoolDiseaseSimulation/README.txt

 The classes with "CalibrationTrial" in them are basically objects that represent the "environment" the students are in.
 "CalibrationTrialNormal" refers to a simulation of a normal school environment, while "CalibrationTrialSAR" refers to a simulation in a household-like environment with no vaccination and no student absences (for the purposes of evaluating the secondary attack rate).

+The "Calibration" classes merely test values of I (number of external infection attempts per student per day) and S (number of student-to-student infection attempts per student per day) by using the "CalibrationTrial" classes.
+The best-fitting values of I and S are then used in RiskFinder.

-Finally, RiskFinder is just a class that gives the total risk of infection as a function of the unvaccinated proportion.
-RiskFinder uses all the other classes to give its result.
+RiskFinder is just a class that gives the total risk of infection as a function of the unvaccinated proportion, using the results from the "Calibration" classes.

 More specific details can be found in the code itself.